Securities Investor Protection Corporation

 The Securities Investor Protection Corporation (SIPC /ˈsɪpᵻk/) is a federally mandated, non-profit, member-funded, United States government corporation created under the Securities Investor Protection Act (SIPA) of 1970 that mandates membership of most US-registered broker-dealers.
 Although created by federal legislation and overseen by the Securities and Exchange Commission, the SIPC is neither a government agency nor a regulator of broker-dealers.
 The purpose of the SIPC is to expedite the recovery and return of missing customer cash and assets during the liquidation of a failed investment firm.

+Board of Directors

+The SIPC has a Board of Directors which determines the policies that govern the operations of the SIPC.
+The board consists of seven members.
+All members serve for terms of three years.
+Two members of the board are appointed by the Secretary of the Treasury and the Federal Reserve Board from among the officers and employees of the Department of the Treasury and from among the officers and employees of the Federal Reserve Board, respectively.
+The remaining five members are appointed by the President, by and with the advice and consent of the Senate.
+Of these five members, three shall be selected from among persons who are associated with, and representative of different aspects of, the securities industry, not all of whom shall be from the same geographical area of the United States.
+The other two members shall be selected from the general public from among persons who are not associated with a broker or dealer or associated with a member of a national securities exchange, or similarly associated with any self-regulatory organization or other securities industry group, and who have not had any such association during the two years preceding appointment.

+A director may serve after the expiration of their term until their successor has taken office.

+The President designates a chairman and vice chairman from among those directors selected from the general public.

+Board members

+The current members of the board, as of 22 December 2024:

 History

 Enactment

 In response to the near collapse of the financial markets in 1970, Congress chose to enact legislation that could prevent an escalation of brokerage firm insolvencies and help stabilize the financial markets.
 In December 1970, Senator Edmund Muskie pushed forward a bill to create a Federal Broker Dealer Insurance Corporation.
 A compromise with the House resulted in the SIPA, which President Richard Nixon signed into law at the end of the month.
 Excerpts from the President's statement made clear the goals of the legislation: